morauszkia/coding-notes/python/basics.md

 As in other programming languages, we store the values used by our program in variables.
 Value assignment happens with the `=` operator.
 One or more variables can be declared on one line.

-Reassignment happens in the same way, we assing a new value to the same variable name with the `=` operator
+Reassignment happens in the same way, we assign a new value to the same variable name with the `=` operator

 ```python
 name = "Peter"    # name is now the string "Peter"